-**UPDATE as of 9/8/20**: Police in New York City are reportedly looking for a drug dealer as part of the criminal investigation into the death of actor Michael K. Williams.
+**UPDATE as of 9/8/21**: Police in New York City looked for a drug dealer as part of the criminal investigation into the death of actor Michael K. Williams.

 Detectives who discovered narcotics inside the residence along with drug paraphernalia now want to locate the origin of the drugs, according to TMZ.